Resocram/Virtual-Quantum-Error-Detection/README.md

 - Andrea Shao
 - Joshua Yellowley
 - Marco Ser
+    - Worked on coding the initial circuits for syndrome measurements and symmetry expansion.
+Referenced several other papers to find useful examples of stabliizer formalisms.
+Also wrote verification.ipynb to help us verify equations in the paper to help strengthen our understanding.
 - Trevor Flanigan
     - Worked on VQED.ipynb, stabilizer.py, and general understanding of processes in paper, especially regarding stabilizer formalism